morian/aio-ld2410/docs/start/tutorial.rst

 ---------------

 Reports are pushed by the device to the serial link regularly and contain detection results.
-Advanced reports cat be requested using the engineering mode, which will not be covered in this tutorial
+Advanced reports can be requested using the engineering mode, which will not be covered in this tutorial

 .. seealso::